JFisherLab/MutationOrder/README.md

 ### Running MutationOrder

-After installing R and the required libraries, and building BMA you are ready to run the R scriots.
+After installing R and the required libraries, and building BMA you are ready to run the R scripts.

 Firstly, edit line 1 of ``order.R`` to point to your BMA executable: